 This material has not been reviewed by any regulatory authorities.
 In mainland China, it is used only as supporting material to the offshore investment products offered by commercial banks under the Qualified Domestic Institutional Investors scheme pursuant to applicable rules and regulations.
 This document does not constitute a public offer by virtue of Act Number 26.831 of the Argentine Republic and General Resolution No. 622/2013 of the NSC.
-This communication's sole purpose is to inform and does not under any circumstance constitute promotion or publicity of Allianz Global Investors products and/or services in Colombia or to Colombia or to Colombia residents pursuant to part 4 of Decree 2555 of 2010.
-This communication does not in any way aim to directly or indirectly initiate the purchase of a product or the provision of a service offered by Allianz Global Investors.
+This communication's sole purpose is to inform and does not under any circumstance constitute promotion or publicity of Allianz Global Investors products and/or services in Colombia or to Colombia or to Colombia or the purchase of a product or the provision of a service offered by Allianz Global Investors.
 Via reception of his document, each resident in Colombia acknowledges and accepts to have contacted Allianz Global Investors via their own initiative and that the communication under no circumstances does not arise from any promotional or marketing activities carried out by Allianz Global Investors.
 Colombian residents accept that accessing any type of social network page of Allianz Global Investors is done under their own responsibility and initiative and are aware that they may access specific information on the products and services of Allianz Global Investors.
 This communication is strictly private and confidential and may not be reproduced.
 This communication on the information provided herein should not be considered a solicitation or an offer by Allianz Global Investors or its offiliates to provide any financial products in Brazil, Panama, Peru, and Uruguay.
 In Australia, this material is presented by Allianz Global Investors Asia Pacific Limited ("AllianzGl AP") and is intended for the use of investment consultants and other institutional/professional investors only, and is not directed to the public or individual retail investors.
-All
+AllianzGl AP is not licensed to provide financial services to retail clients in Australia.
+AllianzGl AP (Australian Registered Body